'Black national anthem' makes its debut at the NFL

 Some fans have questioned whether the NFL will inspire any real change toward social justice, accusing the league of putting forward an empty gesture.

-Other on social media have criticised the league for of involving social activism with the sport, saying it is unnecessary to play a separate anthem and that they will not watch the game.
+Others on social media have criticised the league for involving the sport in social activism, saying it is unnecessary to play a separate anthem and that they will not watch the game.

 Outside of the NFL, the song is still cherished by black Americans and will continue to be played elsewhere.